sujoe77/backend/service_prime/README.md

-    we can use bitmap to map integers to bit, for example instead of integer array [1,2,3,5,7] we can save it as [01010111] then we can use one Java Integer to save prime number from 1 to 31.
+    we can use bitmap to map integers to bit, for example instead of integer array [1,2,3,5,7] we can save it as [01010111] then we can use one Java Integer to save prime number from 1 to 31. but we need to keep in mind, distribution of prime number will be more and more sparse,   Proportional to 1 / ln(x), so we should use it when difference of two prime number less than 32.

 * 1 proxy service, multiple gRPCs